Andrew Cuomo’s family members were given special access to covid testing, according to people familiar with the arrangement

-As part of the program, a state lab immediately processed the results of those who were tested, the people said, even as average New Yorkers were struggling to get tested in the early days of the pandemic due to a scarcity of resources.
+As part of the program, a state lab immediately processed the results of those who were tested, the people said, even as average New Yorkers were struggling to get tested in the early days of the pandemic because of a scarcity of resources.
 Initially, the lab was only capable of running several hundred tests a day for a state with 19 million residents.

 The use of state resources to benefit people close to the governor raises serious ethical questions, experts said.
-New York law prohibits state officials from using their position to secure privileges for themselves or others.
+New York law prohibits state officials from using their positions to secure privileges for themselves or others.

 Administration officials declined to comment on Cuomo family members receiving testing priority, citing laws protecting health privacy.
-Officials said that home tests were provided to members of the public in communities that were hard hit.
+Officials said that home tests were provided to members of the public in communities that were hard-hit.

 “We should avoid insincere efforts to rewrite the past.
 In the early days of this pandemic, when there was a heavy emphasis on contact tracing, we were absolutely going above and beyond to get people testing — including in some instances going to people’s homes — and door to door in places like New Rochelle — to take samples from those believed to have been exposed to COVID in order to identify cases and prevent additional ones,” Rich Azzopardi, a Cuomo spokesman, said in a statement.